myndpm/open-source/libs/tools/stylus2scss/README.md

 - `--path <path>` Path to the directory for conversion.
 Default is current directory
 - `--git` Convert and move files keeping the GIT history
-- `--dry-run` Do not execute and print the steps
+- `--dry-run` Do not execute and just print the steps
 - `--diagnose` Only list and detect line endings on the existing stylesheets in the directory
 - `--convert` Only convert the stylus contents to the target language
   - `--quote` Whether to use single or double quotes.
 Default is single